 The project involves both the application of skills learned in the past and the acquisition of new skills.
 It allows students to demonstrate their ability to organise and carry out a major piece of work according to sound scientific and engineering principles.
 The types of activity involved in each project will vary but all will typically share the following features:

 You may have noticed that there is both a 90pt version of the project (RTDS) and a 120pt version (RTDS+).
-The 120pt version is for students who have a previous Master's degree in an area relating to data science, and therefore want to take fewer classes and a larger project.
-If you wish to choose this option, you must speak to the CDT Year 1 organizer; see the MSc by Research Course Handbook for more information.
+The 120pt version is for students who have a previous Master's degree in an area relating to data science along with a clear project and a supervisor in mind when they arrive, and therefore want to take fewer classes and a larger project.
+If you wish to choose this option, you must speak to the CDT Year 1 organizer during course registeration; see the MSc by Research Course Handbook for more information.

 This page is currently maintained by Adam Lopez.